-MRA’s HR Audit pros are seasoned HR generalists who understand the challenges and time constraints you face.
+MRA’s HR Audit pros are seasoned HR generalists.
 Each has 15+ years of experience running HR departments.
 Just like you, they know how hard it is to stay on top of every detail, and they know the risk and cost of non-compliance.
 An on-site audit includes:

 - Interviews with key personnel